Ellisthion/minecraft-fabric-1.19/README.md

 ## Fresh Server

 1. Set up a Fabric server as per Fabric's instructions
-2. Set up a client instance in PolyMC with the modpack
+2. Download the server files from the lastest release
-3. Copy the  `config`, `mods`, and `kubejs` folders from your client instance to the server directory
+3. Copy the `config`, `mods`, and `kubejs` folders to the server directory

 Adjust your java args.
 The "best" arguments are hotly discussed, but I'd recommend something like: